ihasanarnob/nursing-home-project/README.md

   - We are a small family owned and operated business.
   - We have been in business since 2005.
   - We are State licensed and Medicare certified.
-  - Our staff is actually hired employees they are not contracted out from other agencies.
+  - Our staff is actually hired employees they are not contracted out from other agencies...